University of Mumbai – Department of Law

 Admission Intake

-Law Programmes Offered by University of Mumbai Department of Law
+Law Programmes Offered by the University of Mumbai Department of Law

-The University of Mumbai Department of Law focuses on postgraduate and research-based legal education.
+The Department of Law primarily focuses on postgraduate legal education, legal research, and academic development.

 LL.M.
 (Master of Laws)